Bill has advanced degrees in education and political science. He has been a political science teacher for over 28 years.

 But the value I'm affirming has nothing to do with the value ascribed by mothers to children, children to parents, or employers to employees.
 The human value I'm affirming is transcendent and spiritual in nature.
 In this way of thinking about it, abortion is not just about the discarding of biological tissue; it's murder because the value of the infant is not ascribed by persons.
 Rather, her value was ascribed to her by her Creator, that is, her value was a deliverance of God.
 To put it in perspective, her broken and discarded little form was just as valuable as a Winston Churchill or a Bill Gates.
 Her value was not dependent on accomplishment or position or how many people recognized her or how long she lived.
 She had value and possessed uniqueness because her existence was an act of the living God.

 It is God that imprints value on you and me.
 Without that transcendent point of reference, real value vanishes.
 Spiritual or transcendent value must be at the foundation of any ethical system having to do with how we treat others.
-Otherwise, people are just means to an end.
+Otherwise, people are just the means to somebody else's end.

 Equals and Unequals